directus/directus/docs/reference/system/activity.md

 ## Update a Comment

 Updates an existing comment by activity action primary key.
+This endpoint is only available to authenticated users.

 ### Response